Nolan Arenado Player Props: Cardinals vs. Cubs

 - The Cubs pitching staff is 22nd in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cubs' 4.15 team ERA ranks 14th across all MLB pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.14).

-- Cubs pitchers combine to give up the seventh-fewest home runs in baseball (104 total, 1.1 per game).
+- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (104 total, 1.1 per game).

-- The Cubs will send Steele (9-3) to the mound for his 18th start of the season as he goes for his 10th victory.
-He is 9-3 with a 2.96 ERA and 87 strikeouts in 97 1/3 innings pitched.
+- Fulmer takes the mound for his first start of the season for the Cubs.

-- The left-hander's last time out came on Sunday against the Boston Red Sox, when he tossed six innings, surrendering six earned runs while giving up 10 hits.
+- The 30-year-old right-hander has appeared out of the bullpen 43 times this season.

 © 2023 Data Skrive.
 All rights reserved.